What does Psychological Therapy involve?

 To process a Medicare rebate please bring your Medicare Card and a bankcard with a savings or cheque account attached to it.
 Rebates are usually credited to your account within 24 hours.

 To claim through your Private Health Care fund, please bring your private health card with you.
+Please note that it is not possible to claim the gap between the session fee and a Medicare rebate using your Private Health fund.

 Electronic Funds Transfer is available for clients who have their appointments via Skype.
 Skype sessions are not eligible for a Medicare rebate, however Private Health Care rebates do apply.